 #6.
 Harvard University (tied for last place)

 Student veterans & military affiliated personnel are only going to succeed on campus if they have people “in their corner” so to speak.
-People who’s job is to be a voice for military affilaited students.
+People whose job is to be a voice for military-affiliated students.
 Individuals who understand what the transition from military to campus is like and who can relate and help these students.
-Without these individuals and programs, a school simply can’t be deemed “military friendly.”

 (Featured Image Courtesy of Columbia University)